dridri/bcflight/README.md

 # BeyondChaos Flight
 This project aims to create open-source flight controller and ground controller for Linux based drones.
+The general idea is to allow to create any kind of flying object, from quad-racer to autonomous flying wing.

 ## flight
 The 'flight' subfolder contains the flight controller itself, currently supporting only Raspberry Pi board, but can be easily extended to any kind of board (including non-Linux ones, but it is not the purpose of this project).